AHelplessStudent/dat250exp1-Handin/dat250-expass3.md

 ![image13](https://github.com/AHelplessStudent/dat250exp1-Handin/blob/main/ImagesExpass3/expass3_Experiment2_Custom.png)

-The function is useful, because it shows which products are being bought the most, while also showing the gross revenues for each product.
-As well as showing the amount bought of each product.
+The function is useful, because it shows which products are bought the most, while also showing the gross revenues for each product and the amount bought of each product.
+The store could then make better decisions for what to stock up on.

 Could be made more useful with specifying dates for a weekly/monthly overview of sales.
 And the addition of net revenue could make it even more useful.
+That way the store could know what to stock up on during a specific time of year.
+And knowing which items makes them the most money could influence which new products they would introduce.

 ### Technical problems and Pending issues: